 5. Socialize

-Socialize as much as is reasonable, either by spending time with family and friends, or by volunteering for a cause that’s particularly important to you.
+Socialize as much as possible, either by spending time with family and friends, or by volunteering for a cause that’s particularly important to you.

-Covid-19 has made it more difficult to socialize in person on a regular basis.
-But it has taught many of us how to make use of online videoconferencing to keep in contact with those dear to us.
+During the Covid pandemic it was difficult to socialize in person on a regular basis, but it taught us how to make use of online videoconferencing to keep in contact with those dear to us.

 Try to keep a regular sleep and wake schedule, by going to bed and waking up at the same time every day, even on the weekends.
 After a while, the body will adjust to this cycle and you will start to get more restful, regenerative sleep.